 Agents automatically instrument a variety of libraries to capture these spans from within your application.
 In addition, you can use the Agent API for ad hoc instrumentation of specific code paths.

 A span contains:

 transaction.idattribute that refers to their parent transaction.
-They also have a

-- start time
+- start time and duration

 For performance reasons, some APM agents can choose to purposefully sample or omit spans.
 One example of this might be for long running transactions with over 100 spans.
 These edge cases can overload both the agent and the APM Server.
 To avoid this, agents will drop spans.
 When they do this, they notify the server of exactly how many spans were dropped.
 This note is then passed on to the user in the UI.

 Settings affecting dropped spans, and more details on why they might occur, are available in the relevant agent documentation: